-In the first realization (top row), intentionally there are no nearest-neighboring spin occurences; the main features are induced by the second nearest-neighbors.
-The second realization (row) contains one nearest-neighboring spin cluster which is directly captured by the 1Q transition channels of $\theta_{\text{hf}} = 30^\circ$ and $\theta_{\text{hf}} = 90^\circ$, here there is no beat pattern in $\theta_{\text{hf}} = 54.7^\circ$ case due to vanishing $\oC$ and $\oD$ terms.
-Similar to the second realization, the fourth realization contains a third cluster having identical beat characteristics.
-This can be seen from the polar angles $\theta_1$ of second realization, and $\theta_3$ of the fourth realization being equal.
-Moreover, similar beat profiles can be observed from Fig.~\ref{theta_dep} for $\theta_{\text{hf}} = 30^\circ$ and $\theta_{\text{hf}} = 90^\circ$.
-The nearest-neighboring cluster in the third realization can be distinguished by $\theta_{\text{hf}} = 30^\circ$ which has slightly higher beat period when compared to the second realization.
+In the first realization (top row), intentionally there are no nearest-neighboring spin occurrences; the main features are induced by the second-nearest neighbors.
+The second realization (row) contains one nearest-neighboring spin cluster which is directly captured by the 1Q transition channels of $\theta_{\text{hf}} = 30^\circ$ and $\theta_{\text{hf}} = 90^\circ$; here there is no beating pattern in the $\theta_{\text{hf}} = 54.7^\circ$ case due to vanishing $\oC$ and $\oD$ terms.
+Similarly to the second realization, the fourth realization contains a third cluster having identical beat characteristics.
+This can be seen from the polar angles $\theta_1$ of the second realization and $\theta_3$ of the fourth realization being equal.
+Moreover, similar beating profiles can be observed from Fig.~\ref{theta_dep} for $\theta_{\text{hf}} = 30^\circ$ and $\theta_{\text{hf}} = 90^\circ$.
+The nearest-neighboring cluster in the third realization can be distinguished by $\theta_{\text{hf}} = 30^\circ$ which has a slightly higher beating period when compared to the second realization.
 Finally, in the fourth realization there are three nearest-neighboring spin clusters available.
-Cluster-1 and cluster-2 have the same orientation with respect to the hf axis, giving rise to a unique fingerprint for $\theta_{\text{hf}} = 30^\circ$.
-Potentially, this beat profile can be misidentified to be originating from the second nearest-neighboring spin clusters as in the first realization at the same angle.
-Fortunately, these two cases can be easily discriminated by reorienting the hf-axis to [111] direction.
+Cluster 1 and cluster 2 have the same orientation with respect to the hf axis, giving rise to a unique fingerprint for $\theta_{\text{hf}} = 30^\circ$.
+Potentially, this beating profile can be misidentified to be originating from the second-nearest-neighboring spin clusters as in the first realization at the same angle.
+Fortunately, these two cases can be easily discriminated by reorienting the hf axis to [111] the direction.

 Owing to the much sharper spectra with SSTs, it is possible to gain information about the distance between nearest-neighboring clusters and CS.
-Since the $A_i$'s are distributed according to spatial distance to the CS, as nearest-neighboring spin clusters get closer to the qubit the mean values of nearest-neighboring clusters grow, and the beat patterns shift to higher frequencies.
-This can be seen in the fourth realization of Fig.~\ref{realizations}, in comparison to the beat positions in the second and third realization along the frequency axis.
+Since the $A_i$'s are distributed according to spatial distance to the CS, as nearest-neighboring spin clusters get closer to the qubit the mean values of nearest-neighboring clusters grow, and the beating patterns shift to higher frequencies.
+This can be seen in the fourth realization of Fig.~\ref{realizations}, in comparison to the beating positions in the second and third realization along the frequency axis.